jchapin/capitaltechnologyservices.github.io/_posts/2016-03-08-contract-for-development-services.md

 ---
 layout: post
-title: 'Example Contract'
+title: 'Software Development Agreement'
-title_short: 'Example Contract'
+title_short: 'Software Development Agreement'
 excerpt: "The first time you see a vendor's contract shouldn't be when you sit down to sign it.
 That's why we're posting a sample agreement on the site for your review."
 contract_effective_date: 'March 9th, 2016'
 contract_developer_name: 'Capital Technology Services (Registered as Chapin Technology Service LLC)'